Restaurant in New York City, United States

 About Chez Josephine

 Named in tribute to the legendary performer Josephine Baker, Chez Josephine has operated on West 42nd Street for decades, making it one of the longer-standing independently owned French restaurants in Midtown.
 The address puts it in direct competition with every Theater District crowd-pleaser in the neighborhood, but Chez Josephine trades on a more personal, cabaret-inflected identity rather than pure volume dining.
-The room itself leans into its namesake: red velvet, theatrical energy, and a sense of occasion that makes it a reasonable choice for a birthday dinner or a date night tied to a Broadway show.
+The room itself leans into its namesake: red velvet, theatrical energy, a sense of occasion that makes it a reasonable choice for a birthday dinner or a date night tied to a Broadway show.

 For special occasions in this part of the city, the setting does meaningful work.
-Where many Theater District restaurants feel transactional — get them fed, get them out , Chez Josephine has the feel of somewhere you are supposed to linger, at least until the 8 PM curtain approaches.
+Where many Theater District restaurants feel transactional — get them fed, get them out, Chez Josephine has the feel of somewhere you are supposed to linger, at least until the 8 PM curtain approaches.
 That distinction matters when you are trying to make a celebration feel considered rather than convenient.

 Booking here is rated Easy by Pearl standards, which is relatively unusual for a well-known Midtown address.
 That said, easy does not mean last-minute on a Friday or Saturday before a major Broadway opening.
-Pre-theater slots on weekends move quickly, and if your plans are fixed around a show time, give yourself a buffer.
+Pre-theater slots on weekends move quickly, if your plans are fixed around a show time, give yourself a buffer.

 Practical Details

 Address: 414 W 42nd St, New York, NY 10036.
-Reservations: Bookable in advance; Pearl rates booking difficulty as Easy, but pre-theater weekend slots fill fast , aim to book at least 1–2 weeks ahead for Friday and Saturday evenings.
+Reservations: Bookable in advance; Pearl rates booking difficulty as Easy, but pre-theater weekend slots fill fast, aim to book at least 1–2 weeks ahead for Friday and Saturday evenings.
 Dress: Smart casual is appropriate given the theatrical setting; overdressing slightly for a special occasion fits the room's energy.
-Budget: Specific pricing is not confirmed in our database , check the venue directly for current menu pricing before booking.
+Budget: Specific pricing is not confirmed in our database, check the venue directly for current menu pricing before booking.
 Groups: Contact the venue directly to confirm private or large-party arrangements.
 Dietary needs: Reach out to the restaurant ahead of your visit to confirm accommodation for specific dietary restrictions.

 How It Compares